Thousands More Children Inoculated On Day 2 Of Polio Campaign In War-hit Gaza - UrduPoint

 Thousands More Children Inoculated On Day 2 Of Polio Campaign In War-hit Gaza

-The UN-led mass polio vaccination campaign entered its second day in central Gaza on Monday with pauses in Israeli attacks holding sufficiently for thousands more children to receive their dose, in addition to the 87,000 who received their first round on Sunday, UN agencies said

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 2nd Sep, 2024) The UN-led mass polio vaccination campaign entered its second day in central Gaza on Monday with pauses in Israeli attacks holding sufficiently for thousands more children to receive their dose, in addition to the 87,000 who received their first round on Sunday, UN agencies said.
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 3rd Sep, 2024) The UN-led mass polio vaccination campaign entered its second day in central Gaza with pauses in Israeli attacks holding sufficiently for thousands more children to receive their dose, in addition to the 87,000 who received their first round on Sunday, UN agencies said on Monday.

 “There were 87,000 vaccinated on the first day out of 156,000 that we are hoping to reach in the middle Area,” said Louise Wateridge, Senior Communications Officer for UNWRA, the largest UN agency in the Gaza Strip.